-Under the former Executive Committee members' contracts and in line with the Company's LTI plan rules, payments were made to 8 former members.
-Of this, CHF 11 559 192 relates to the vesting of the LTPP and LTRPP for the 2018-2020 performance cycle and the vesting of buyout awards.
-In addition, contractual amounts totaling 643 065 were made (comprising base salary, the Annual Incentive and other benefits), and 3 individuals received CHF 3 147 567 in tax equalization on incentive compensation granted during an international assignment.
+Under the former Executive Committee members' contracts and in line with the Company's LTI plan rules, payments were made to 7 former members.
+Of this, CHF 1 496 357 relates to the vesting of the LTPP 2019-2021 performance cycle and the vesting of buyout awards.
+In addition, contractual amounts totalling CHF 150 137 were made (comprising base salary, the Annual Incentive and other benefits), and 5 individuals had tax equalization on their variable compensation granted during an international assignment amounting to a total of CHF 399 593.

-No other payments (or waivers of claims) were made to former Executive Committee members or to "persons closely linked" to them during 2020.
+No other payments (or waivers of claims) were made to former Executive Committee members or to "persons closely linked" to them during 2021.